10 Best Resorts on Islamorada, FL

 8. Pelican Cove Resort & Marina

-Smaller than its sister resorts (Siesta Resort & Marina, Amara Cay Resort, and Postcard Inn Resort & Marina), there are only 63 rooms and suites to choose from, which makes your stay feel more intimate and charming.
+Smaller than its sister resorts (Siesta Resort & Marina, Amara Cay Resort, and Postcard Inn Resort & Marina), Pelican Cove has only 63 rooms and suites to choose from, which makes your stay feel a little more boutiquey with an emphasis on intimate and charming.

 Accommodation: Pelican Cove Resort & Marina